As the latest season of The Voice crowns a new winner, viewers are wondering….what does the winner receive?

 RELATED: LUKE COMBS SAID BEING REJECTED BY THE VOICE WAS THE BEST THING FOR HIS CAREER

-For instance, Morgan Wallen competed on Season 6 of The Voice, but was eliminated during the Playoff round.
-Without the burden of a record contract, Wallen was able to used his time on the show as a stepping stone in his career.
+For instance, Morgan Wallen competed on Season 6 of The Voice but was eliminated in the Playoffs.
+Without the burden of a record contract, Wallen was able to use his time on the show as a stepping stone in his career.
 He is now one of the most successful solo artists to have ever competed on The Voice.
 Had he been tied down by a contract, who knows if or when Wallen’s career would have taken off.